michaelcukier/EyeMouse/readme.md

 There's both the left and right eye in this dataset, and it was quite hard to get cv2 to collect only one eye.
 So in the end I opted to keep both.

 I trained my nework locally and the RMSE loss went from +- 900px down to +- 500px.
-So everytime the network made a prediction, it is off by around 500px, which isn't great BUT because the network is learning it seems promising.
+So every time the network makes a prediction, it is off by +- 500px, which isn't great BUT because the network is learning it seems promising.

 This motivated me to work more on this project and improve its accuracy.